 6. Telescoping Wheelchair Ramps: The telescoping feature allows the ramp’s length to be adjusted to suit the height of the threshold, curb, or step you need to navigate over, making this solution more versatile than the hinged or non-folding track ramps.
 It can be used at home or easily packed and transported with you in the car for use when visiting friends or family.
 As with the hinged and non-folding track ramps, this type is normally used for manual wheelchairs only, but may work for some power chair users as well.
 (See prior entry for more details.)

-10. Permanently Constructed Ramps: A local handyman or contractor can be hired to build a custom ramp.
-This type of ramp can most easily be matched to your home and landscaping.
+10. Permanently Constructed Ramps: This type of ramp can be more easily be matched to your home and landscaping.
+A local handyman or contractor can be hired to build a custom ramp.
 It is usually best to choose someone who already has past experience with building wheelchair ramps because they are more likely to understand and successfully include all the required elements to make the ramp truly useful and safe in all respects.

-A custom built ramp that visibly looks like a wheelchair access ramp can reduce the value of your home.
-A ramp that is intentionally designed to blend seamlessly with your home and surrounding environment, however, can actually add value to your home.
-The home can then be featured as a “Universally Designed Home.”
+A custom built ramp that is intentionally designed to blend seamlessly with your home and the surrounding environment can add value to your home because the home can be featured as a “Universally Designed Home.”